ravencats111/stats220/content/assignments/assignment3.md

         down to demonstrate that you have done more than just the obvious.
 Provide your code in the “Appendix” section.

-2. Summarise what you learnt from this data in general.
+2. Summarise what you learned from this data in general.
 Try and weave your findings together into a consistent story.

 3. Reflect on other questions that the exploration raised, and what you